micheles/papers/PITCHME.md

 **what we might be using: @color[gray](dask)**

 - not used until now because we are conservative
-- the documentation has improved a lot
+- dask documentation has improved a lot
 - `dask.distributed.Client.map` is the easy migration path I was looking for
 - we are not using it in production but we have experimental support for it
 - we'd love to hear from you :-)